Hand heart

 A hand heart is a gesture in which a person forms a heart shape using their fingers.

 The "hand heart" is typically formed by one using both thumbs to form the bottom of the heart, while bending the remaining fingers and having them connect at the fingernails in order to form a heart shape.
-However, in recent years, the practice has evolved to include people using the index and middle fingers to form the heart, as opposed to using the entire hand.

 Often, two people will each form half of a heart, conjoining the two as a sign of affection.